KingoftheHomeless/in-other-words/README.md

 - `eff` is limited to what's implementable with delimited continuations, which excludes actions such as `pass` from `MonadWriter`.

-In comparison, `in-other-words`' approach doesn't limit the scope of what effects may be represented <sup id="a1">[1](#f1)</sup> -- at the cost that certain effects may not be able to be used together depending on how they're interpreted.
+`in-other-words` also places restrictions on what effects may be represented -- but in comparison to the libraries mentioned above, these restrictions are very, very minor. <sup id="a1">[1](#f1)</sup> This is because `in-other-words` does not attempt to make every possible effect play nicely together with every other effect: instead, just like `mtl`, some effects can't be used together with other effects (depending on how they're interpreted), and this is enforced by constraints that interpreters may introduce.

 ## Required Language Extensions
 The following extensions are needed for basic usage of the library: